Search

 • Arrange for automatic security checks within the continuous integration process to give prompt responses or feedback to developers.

-Managing secrets effectively ensures that sensitive information, like API keys and database credentials, is dealt with safely during the entire process of development and deployment.
+Managing secrets in an effective way ensures that sensitive information, like API keys and database credentials, is dealt with safely during the entire process of development and deployment.

 • Use dedicated secret management tools like HashiCorp Vault, AWS Secrets Manager, or Kubernetes Secrets.